 B HLTH 320 Human Health and the Environment Examines the relationship between environmental factors and the health and well-being of individuals, families, communities, and populations.
-Contemporary understanding of how the natural and built environments influence risk
+Contemporary understanding of how the natural and built environments influence risk for disease and

 B HLTH 397 Current Health Topics Survey of current issues in human health with analysis of selected topics.
 The personal, social, political, and economic aspects of health are explored through professional health writing and interdisciplinary literature.
-(3(5), max.
+(3-5, max.
 15)

 B HLTH 400 Study Abroad: Health Studies Upperdivision health related courses for which there are no direct University of Washington Bothell equivalents, taken through a University of Washington study abroad program.
-(1(5), max.
+(1-5, max.
 15) I&S/NW

 B HLTH 401 Research Journal Editorial Board Serves as membership on the campus's research journal Editorial Board.
 Focuses on managing the content and production of the research journal, which is produced annually.
 Registration is by instructor permission only.
 Credit/no-credit only.
 Credit/no-credit only.
-(2(5), max.
+(2-5, max.
 18)

 B HLTH 402 Microbiology, Human Disease, and global Health Explores global health concepts related to infectious disease with an emphasis on the connection between the host, pathogen, and environment.
 Focuses on how microbiology and pathogenicity, in addition to human behavior, influences disease outcomes and impacts society.
-(5) NW environment and protect human health.
-(5) I&S/NW
+S. Iverson Cabral (5) NW